Tips on how to prepare for exams

 1) Master the Curriculum

 The best thing that you can do to help your child prepare for their entrance exams is to make sure that they are confident with the entire curriculum!
 One of the most common misconceptions is that constant mock tests are the best way for students to revise, but this is not the case.
 Mock tests are fantastic for practising exam technique but the best place to achieve subject mastery is the Learning Journeys!
-We recommend your child spends 90% of their time in the learning journeys where they have access to helpsheets, videos and explanations.
+We recommend your child spends 90% of their time on their learning plan where they have access to helpsheets, videos and explanations.

 2) Little and Often Approach